 Now, what is a session?
 A session, in telecommunication, is a period of time devoted to the exchange of data and commands between two devices.
 This exchange of information is also called signaling (remember this).

-Initiation of course means the act of beginning something.
+Initiation, of course, means the act of beginning something.
 However, SIP doesn’t just take care of initiating a session.
-It takes care of establishing, maintaining as well terminating one.
+It takes care of establishing, maintaining as well as terminating one.

 What does SIP protocol handle?